 In this tutorial, we’re going to change that, and we’ll add a layer of security to our private channels with permission-based authentication for private channels with our private chat API.
 To achieve this, we’ll be using Access Manager which gives you access control over users, devices, channels, and keys.
 You’ll be able to restrict who gets access to read or write to specific channels.

 We’ve now covered both building a multiplayer game lobby with a chatroom and the different ways we can use matchmaking to connect two different users.
 Here’s what we’ve covered so far:

 In order to grant permissions to our users, we’ll first need a secret key.
 The

-demo publish and subscribe keys don’t support access to PAM.
+demo publish and subscribe keys don’t support access to Access Manager.